 We're based in countries affected by disasters so we can be there before, during and after an emergency to save lives and support people long term.
 Through our work with local organisations in these countries, we can talk directly to the people affected to provide the most useful emergency response.

-Millions of families have fled the ongoing violence in Iraq.
-Read some of their stories below and find out how your donations are making a real difference.
+Millions of families fled the ongoing violence in Iraq.
+Read some of their stories below and find out how your donations helped.

 Sara Haqi Ismail